econode/ESP32_Steamliner_shifter/README.md

 ESP32StreamlinerShifter WiFi enabled gear shifter for streamliner motorcycle.
 Written in Arduino C for the ESP32 embeded microcontroller.

-The function of the gear shifter is to change through the gears on a landspeed stream liner motorcycle.
+The function of the gear shifter is to change through the gears on a landspeed streamliner motorcycle.
 ~1 second press on 'up' button to change up a gear, ~1 second press on 'down' button to change down a gear.

 Long press on up when in 1st gear to 'half change' into neutral.